 8: Check to see if you're covered by the "First Day" Rule

 A blast of chilled air finds its way into the jet bridge, offering a greeting as bracing as it is refreshing.
 You deplane and check emails on your smartphone while walking through the Denver International Airport.
 It may not look like you're clocked in, but you are mentally preparing for a business meeting.
 And even though you don't live in Colorado, today you'll be part of its workforce — if only for about 24 hours.

 In addition to Colorado, there are "first day" personal income tax regulations in Alabama, Arkansas, Connecticut, Delaware, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Carolina, Ohio, Pennsylvania and Vermont.
-If you travel for work, it's a good idea to brush up on state tax code or consult a knowledgeable tax professional [source: Povich].
+If you travel for work, it's a good idea to brush up on state tax code or consult a knowledgeable tax professional [sources: Mobile Workforce Coalition, Povich].

-There are seven states, as well as Washington, D.C., in which personal income tax is not withheld for residents or non-residents.
+Arizona, Hawaii and Illinois don't take out tax at all if you're a visiting worker (Illinois begins that policy after tax year 2020 or in 2021) [source: Mobile Workforce Coalition].
+There are other states in which personal income tax is not withheld for residents or nonresidents.
 Despite this lack of income tax, you may still need to file a tax return in those states if you live or temporarily work there.
-Read the next page to discover which states are tax-free and why you still need to claim income you earn there.

-There are seven U.S. states that do not withhold income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
-Two other states -- New Hampshire and Tennessee -- tax interest and dividend income, but not earnings [source: Dzombak].
+There are seven U.S. states that do not withhold income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming [source: Mobile Workforce Coalition].
+Two other states — New Hampshire and Tennessee — tax interest and dividend income, but not earnings [source: Dzombak].